TRUST YOUR EQUIPMENT

 How much time does implementing this program require?
 I just don’t have extra time to spare.

-The course takes about 4 hours to complete.
-That includes watching the videos, completing the workbook, starting your electronic maintenance log, and doing your first Reformer inspection.
-Your first inspection and tune-up might take a bit longer than you think, but I can generally do a monthly maintenance check and tune-up in less than 5 minutes per Reformer.
+The course can take between 4 and 6 hours to complete.
+Add in up to 6 hours of group Q&A on facebook, and some time for you to practice and implement your new skills.
+Your first inspection and tune-up might take a bit longer than you think, but I can generally do a monthly maintenance check and tune-up in about 5 minutes per Reformer.

 Making time for maintaining your equipment is ultimately saving you stressful time in the future.
 At some point there will be an issue with your Reformer and you could experience the following: Potentially injuring a client or instructor; Losing coverage of your liability insurance for not having a record of your maintenance plan; Not knowing how to communicate the problem with tech support; Paying the price of lost-income due to a broken piece of equipment; Spending money you didn't plan on to fix the issue.